aboqasem/dotfiles/README.md

     cd ~/dev/dotfiles && zsh setup.sh
     ```

-4. Restart your computer to finalize the process
+4. Follow the instructions printed at the end of the installation.

 ## Keeping up to date